giovannimirulla/TsVitch/README.md

 ### Nintendo Switch

-1. Download tsvitch-NintendoSwitch.zip from: [tsvitch releases](https://github.com/giovannimirulla/TsVitch/releases)
+1. Download TsVitch-NintendoSwitch.zip from: [TsVitch releases](https://github.com/giovannimirulla/TsVitch/releases)
-2. Place tsvitch.nro in the SD card under the switch directory.
+2. Place TsVitch.nro in the SD card under the switch directory.
 3. On the home screen, hold the R button while opening any game to access hbmenu.
-From the list, select tsvitch and click to launch.
+From the list, select TsVitch and click to launch.
 4. [Optional] Install a desktop shortcut within the app via: Settings/Utilities/User Guide.

 # Clone & Build